 Bonds are traditionally used for safety in a portfolio as a ballast to smooth out volatile stock returns.
-Traditionally, stocks and bonds are thought to move in opposite directions.
-In reality they don't always.
+Stocks and bonds are generally thought to move in opposite directions (negatively correlated).
+In reality this isn't always true, and the type of bond makes a big difference.
 During the Great Recession in 2008, the Federal Reserve implemented a program called Quantitative Easing to purchase bonds to increase market liquidity.
 This artificially increased bond prices which reduced interest yields, causing investors to invest in stocks because bond yields were not very attractive.
 The end result, stocks and bonds were both moving upward simultaneously.
 This happened again in March 2020 during the COVID-19 pandemic.

 While there is a plethora of research and strategies available for stocks, there is a comparatively smaller set of analysis about bonds, and it is fairly dry and technical.
 Bonds are dull, bonds are boring.
 A bond is just a loan for Y years at X% interest.
 Bonds do not represent an ownership interest.
 You can think of a bond as an interest only loan with a balloon payment at the end.
 You can make much more money investing in stocks because there is no limit to how high a stock can go.
 In my humble opinion, some concepts about the stock market have been incorrectly projected onto the bond market.
 The concept of diversification is used to mitigate the risk that a single investment defaults and you are left with nothing. (i.e. Don't put all of your eggs in one basket.)
 You can diversify investments across company size, company type / sector, growth vs. value, credit rating, price / earnings ratio, bond duration, government / commercial issuer, you name it.
 Applying the concept of diversification to bonds results in a Total Bond Market Index fund that invests in all maturities, all credit ratings and both corporate and government bonds.
 This of course captures the average return for the bond market, and you want above average returns.